20k/crapmud_documentation/README.md

 ### The Sandbox

-Due to the way its implemented, there are no restrictions on the sandbox, you should not be able to edit the global object in a meaningful way
+Due to the way its implemented, there are no enforced restrictions in what you can do in the sandbox, you should not be able to edit the global object in a meaningful way. __proto__, getproto, setproto, and constructor have all been removed to prevent global object references leaking across scripts

 If you are able to mess with any of the global properties in a way that carries over into another script, let me know